 Light Rail Modernization Project

-Installing a second track, or a “passing track,” provides SacRT with the opportunity to modernize its light rail system and increase service and reliability to Folsom – the second track will enable light rail trains to operate eastbound and westbound between the Sunrise and Historic Folsom stations with little or no delay.
-In addition, the Glenn/Robert G Holderness and Hazel stations will be re-constructed with lower-floor platforms to accommodate SacRT’s new low-floor vehicle fleet.
+Installing a second track, or a “passing track,” near Glenn/Robert G Holderness Station provides SacRT with the opportunity to increase service to the City of Folsom.
+The second track will enable light rail trains to operate eastbound and westbound between the Sunrise and Historic Folsom stations to provide 15-minute service.
+Details available at sacrt.com/folsom15.

 For more information about the project email: firstname.lastname@example.org

-A public meeting was held Wednesday, April 17, 2019, at the Folsom Community Center.
-For more information, contact Environmental Consultant Rod Jeung, firstname.lastname@example.org
+April 17, 2019: A public meeting was held at the Folsom Community Center.